mrclay/shibalike/README.md

 an "admin" user authenticates via Shibboleth, Shibalike could give him/her the option of signing into the app under a different user, or with altered attributes.

+### Why not SimpleSAMLphp?

+You might want to checkout [SimpleSAMLphp](http://simplesamlphp.org/), an impressive native PHP implementation of [SAML](http://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) with some direct Shibboleth compatibility.
+It probably does 100 times as much as Shibalike, but also is heavier and significantly more complex.
+Shibalike's message passing is via shared backend storage; no XML/encryption/certs required.

 ## Core Components

 * [User](https://github.com/mrclay/shibalike/blob/master/src/Shibalike/User.php): a simple value object with a username and array of attributes